-Computer vision syndrome is now a recognized health issue of Laptop and Computer use.
-It is a result of infrequent blinking as well as constant eye muscle strain due to focused staring at screens at a close distance for prolonged periods.
-Symptoms include dryness, tiredness, irritation and sometimes redness in the eyes along with blurring of vision especially on shifting focus.
-This is accompanied by frequent headaches and a tired/strained feeling at the forehead.
-Too much screen time also causes dark circles under the eyes.
+Computer Vision Syndrome (CVS) is now a recognized health issue due to laptop and desktop computer use.
+It is a result of infrequent blinking, as well as constant eye and neck muscle strain due to focused staring at screens at a close distance for prolonged periods.
+Symptoms include dryness, tiredness, irritation and sometimes redness of the eyes along with blurring of vision, or sometimes double vision especially on shifting focus.
+This may be accompanied by frequent headaches and a tired/strained feeling at the forehead, Too much screen time also causes dark circles under the eyes.

 Ten protective general health tips for laptop and computer use

 - Keep an arm’s length distance from the screen

 - Eyes should be at the level of the top of the screen, so that while working your head is straight and eyes gaze slightly downward.

 - The screen should be tilted slightly backward by about 10-15 degrees.

 - The posture should be such that the head, neck, and back are in a straight line.
 Bending the neck or slouching of the back should be avoided as it can lead to neck pain.

 - The thigh should be parallel to the floor and the knee should be comfortable under the table (not crouched up).

 - The legs should be straight perpendicular to the floor while the feet should rest flat on the floor (not dangle).